ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 that the device is genuine and not counterfeit.
 The trust anchor can also belong to the device operator as would be the case when the AK certificate is replaced as part of onboarding the device into a new operational network.

+The AK certificate that signs the evidence MUST have the Extended Key Usage `id-kp-attest` defined in \[TODO-submit-2-pager-to-lamps\].

 Note that the data format specified in {{sec-data-model}} allows for zero, one, or multiple 'SignatureBlock's, so a single evidence statement could be un-protected, or could be endorsed by multiple